GETTING STARTED WITH GENEALOGY

 As a basis for Victorian goldfields research we would recommend the purchase of early marriage certificates.
 They provide excellent information which is far more reliable than death certificates.
 From the introduction of civil registration in mid-1853 you will find names, ages, place of marriage, religious denomination and usual residences as well as the names of parents of the bride and groom and their fathers' occupations.
 That is good value.

-Go to Family history > Family history certificates > Purchase an uncertified image for family history research or historical certificate for official purposes > uncertified image > Purchase an uncertified image online (external link) You will need a credit card.
+You will need a credit card.
 It is a safe site.
-You will be given a link to immediately download a digitised image of the birth/death/marriage certificate.
-If you are not comfortable with doing this then we could purchase the certificate for you and you could reimburse the society the $24.
+You will be given a link to immediately download a digitised image of the birth/death/marriage certificate as a pdf.
+If you are not comfortable with doing this then we could purchase the certificate for you and you could reimburse the society.

 Links to Websites with advice on Family History Research